-S-515 A shoreline may be designated Conservancy Shoreline if it is in an area where important shoreline ecological processes have not been substantially degraded by human activities, where important shoreline ecological processes would be degraded by development or present a public health or safety risk, or where the shoreline is in public ownership and is managed for public access or recreation.
-Areas that may be included in Conservancy Shoreline are:

-- Shoreline reaches primarily within an identified FEMA floodway or severe channel migration hazard zone; - b.
-Lake shorelines or river shorelines with a restoration plan rating of A, B, or D; - c.
-Marine shorelines with a restoration plan rating of A, B, or D; and - Shorelines in public ownership and managed for public access or recreation.

-Conservancy Shoreline Environment Management Policies:

-- S-516 King County should limit uses in the Conservancy Shoreline Environment to those that sustain the shoreline area's physical and biological resources or to uses of a nonpermanent nature that do not substantially degrade the rural or natural character of the shoreline area or disturb historic and cultural resources.
+- S-515 A shoreline may be designated Conservancy Shoreline if it is in an area where important shoreline ecological processes have not been substantially degraded by human activities, where important shoreline ecological processes would be degraded by development or present a public health or safety risk, or where the shoreline is in public ownership and is managed for public access or recreation.
+Areas that may be included in Conservancy Shoreline are: Shoreline reaches primarily within an identified FEMA floodway or а. severe channel migration hazard zone; Lake shorelines or river shorelines with a restoration plan rating of A, B, b. or D; c.
+Marine shorelines with a restoration plan rating of A, B, or D; and d.
+Shorelines in public ownership and managed for public access or recreation.
+Conservancy Shoreline Environment Management Policies: S-516 King County should limit uses in the Conservancy Shoreline Environment to those that sustain the shoreline area's physical and biological resources or to uses of a nonpermanent nature that do not substantially degrade the rural or natural character of the shoreline area or disturb historic and cultural resources.
 King County should discourage non-residential uses in the Conservancy Shoreline except as follows: - a.
-King County should allow aquaculture, forestry and agriculture in the Conservancy Shoreline Environment; and - b.
-King County should allow water-dependent and water-enjoyment recreation facilities as preferred uses if significant adverse impacts to the shoreline are mitigated. - S-517 King County shall require that new uses or development in the Conservancy Shoreline Environment preserve the existing character of the shoreline consistent with the purpose of the environment, including:
+King County should allow aquaculture, forestry and agriculture in the Conservancy Shoreline Environment; and

+((5-35 December 2012)) Shorelines - Page 6-35

-- a.
-Limiting the total effective impervious surface in the shoreline jurisdiction to no more than ten percent in order to maintain the existing hydrologic character of the site; and - b.
-Allowing more effective impervious surface coverage on lots legally created prior to the date of adoption of this update to King County's Shoreline Master Program.
+- King County should allow water-dependent and water-enjoyment recreation facilities as preferred uses if significant adverse impacts to the shoreline are mitigated. - S-517 King County shall require that new uses or development in the Conservancy Shoreline Environment preserve the existing character of the shoreline consistent with the purpose of the environment, including: - a.
+Limiting the total effective impervious surface in the shoreline jurisdiction to no more than ten percent in order to maintain the existing hydrologic character of the site; and - Allowing more effective impervious surface coverage on lots legally created prior to the date of adoption of this update to King County's Shoreline Master Program.
 In these cases, effective impervious surface coverage shall be limited to the maximum extent practicable.